hobbyquaker/hanmatek-hm310p/README.md

 Lookup the serial port of the HM310P USB interface, on macOS e.g. `/dev/tty.wchusbserial14121130`.
 Open the application and paste the serial port in _Tools > Settings > Port_.

-Linux Users: Don't forget to give you user access to the serial port, on Ubuntu this can be done by adding your user to the dialout group: `sudo usermod -a -G dialout <username>`
+Linux Users: Don't forget to give your user access to the serial port, on Ubuntu this can be done by adding your user to the dialout group: `sudo usermod -a -G dialout <username>`

 ## Contributing

-Clone the repo, do npm install in the project root.
-Use npm start to start the application in debug mode.
-Depending on your installed Nodejs version it might be necessary to rebuild the serialport module: ./node_modules/.bin/electron-rebuild serialport
+Pull requests welcome!
+Clone the repo, do `npm install` in the project root.
+Use `npm start` to start the application in debug mode.
+Build with `npm run dist`.

+## Todo/Ideas

+* HM305P Support
+* Remember window size and gaugeZoom
+* Useful os-dependent defaults for serial port settings
+* Autocomplete serial port
+* Send values to InfluxDB
+* REST API to control the device and poll values
+* MQTT Interface to control the device and publish values
+* Button to reset chart data
+* Chart fifo mode with adjustable time range

 ## Credits